LGBT Travel Tips

 Soulsa Searching – soulsasearching.com

 Being a solo LGBT traveller provides a whole pile of challenges and opportunities that perhaps other adventurers would not come across.
 I have been on the road now for about two months in South America.
 So far my favourite country has been Colombia, a surprise perhaps, but leave your preconceptions about whatever you have seen on Netflix at home.
-Colombia is fast becoming the “it” destination for travellers of every type and budget.
+Colombia is fast becoming the destination for travellers of every type and budget.
 Colombia is a country full of beauty.
-The Amazon and the Caribbean are on your door step.
-The colonial architecture will take your breath away, and then of course there are the charming Colombian people, the food and the music.
+The Amazon and the Caribbean are on your doorstep.
+The colonial architecture will take your breath away, and then, of course, there are the charming Colombian people, the food and the music.
 I could go on and on!

 If you’re planning a visit to Colombia then Medellin pride is well worth timing your visit around, it is usually around early July.
 It also ties in nicely with another LGBT event called Motion Festival which is in the coastal city of Cartagena, both parties had a great mix of locals and tourists.
 Not into big parties?
 Then check out the spectacular Isla Fuerte.